cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Later I focused on improving the training dataset, adding image augmentation and having a more equal spread of the number of samples for each traffic sign.
 This improved the validation accuracy to 98,7%

 Finally I introduced early stop and learning rate decay, which helped me to improve up to my final results.
-Learning rate decay helps the model not to get stuck in a local minimum by starting with an agresive value, this will decay over time to give us more precision.
+Learning rate decay, helps the model not to get stuck in a local minimum, by starting with an agresive value, this will decay over time to give us more precision.
 Early stop will stop training once a number of epochs have gone through without any improvement.

 ## Test a Model on New Images